 Divya, a management graduated wanted to work in finance but was stuck in a dead-end sales job.
 She has now upskilled and has landed a fantastic job at JP Morgan.

-Recent reports suggest that 90% of professionals who’ve transformed stagnant careers and transition into advanced roles credit their success to upskilling!
+3. What are the chances that upskilling will help me transition into a new role / domain?Recent reports suggest that 90% of professionals who’ve transformed stagnant careers and transition into advanced roles credit their success to upskilling!

 Upskilling will not only help you explore new career opportunities, but also turn you into an indispensable employee.